 What happens if you put your computer to Sleep before docking?

-Step 1: Place your closed MacBook computer on the docking station until the back touches the two guide posts.
+Step 3: Place your closed MacBook computer on the docking station until its back touches the two guide posts

-Step 4: Place the 2nd and 3rd fingers of the right and left hand on the outside of each opposing wing.
-Place the right and the left thumbs on the top cover of the closed MacBook computer.
+Step 5: Place your index and middle fingers with both hands on the outside of each opposite wing.
+Place your right and the left thumbs on top of the closed laptop

-Step 5: Apply force from both thumbs to hold the computer down.
-Push on the wings with each hand to dock the computer.
+Step 6: While using your thumbs and pressing down to hold the laptop in place, push on the wings with each hand to finish docking

 Step 1: Eject all hard disk drives and portable data.
 If you’ve registered, you can use the unDock App to eject all devices.